The Cost of Quality Childcare

 If you're exploring your options and seeking individual advice from someone with an understanding of the ins-and-outs of payroll, we strongly recommend you speak with a tax and accounting specialist.

 Unlike most other industries, nannies tend to talk in terms of net salary - and that is fine.
 However, when you draw up a contract for your nanny it's important to convert the agreed net total to an equivalent gross amount.
 There are many good reasons for converting net to gross, and a good nanny agency will cover all those points with you and simplify the calculation for you and provide up-to-date advice about other relevant nanny employment issues such as Ofsted registration and nanny sharing.

 It's possible to do this yourself, but many families choose to use a payroll service to pay their nanny.
-But if you would like expert help and advice on payroll issues & nanny costs.
+But if you would like expert help and advice on payroll issues & nanny costs in London.